Speed Optimization

 executor = TaskExecutor(config)

-# Your URLs to process
+# URLs to process

 urls = [